asfrom30/ggez.kr-LAMP/README.md

 ## About this project

 ### Summary
-This service is analyzing Overwatch Gamers Statics daily and grade.
+This service makes Overwatch gamers can see their own Statics depend on daily and grade.
 Diplaying statics services were already existed.
 But I thought that type of services just displayed meaningless number.
 For example, User only can see number which is accumulated score.

- I think User wants to know what was today play, yesterday play and week play.
-And using comparing other user's statics, they want to get feed back  about how themselves palyed.(In that time I used to play Overwatch).
+ I thought user needs to know how about today, yesterday and week playing.
+And using comparing other user's statics, they can get feed back about their playing is good or not.(In that time I used to play Overwatch).
 So, I decided to develop this project.

 ### Stack
 <div>